Jack Shepherd (actor)

-Jack Shepherd (born 29 October 1940) is an English actor, playwright, and theatre director.
-He is known for his television roles, most notably the title role in Trevor Griffiths' series about a young Labour MP, Bill Brand (1976), and the detective drama Wycliffe (1993–1998).
-His film appearances include All Neat in Black Stockings (1969), Wonderland (1999) and The Golden Compass (2007).
-He won the 1983 Olivier Award for Best Actor in a New Play for the original production of Glengarry Glen Ross.
+John Shepherd (29 October 1940 – 24 November 2025) was an English actor, playwright and theatre director.
+He was known for his television roles, most notably the title roles in Trevor Griffiths' political drama Bill Brand (1976), and the detective series Wycliffe (1993–1998).
+His film appearances included All Neat in Black Stockings (1969), Wonderland (1999) and The Golden Compass (2007).
+He won the 1983 Society of London Theatre Award for Actor of the Year in a New Play for the original production of Glengarry Glen Ross.
 He was also nominated for the British Academy Television Award for Best Actor in 1977.

-Biography

 Early life

-Shepherd attended Roundhay School in Leeds and then studied fine art at Kings College, Newcastle University.
+Shepherd attended Roundhay School in Leeds and then studied fine art at King's College, Durham University (now the University of Newcastle upon Tyne).
 During his time in Newcastle he was an amateur actor with the People's Theatre.
 After gaining a BA he went on to study acting, first at the Central School of Speech and Drama and then as a student founder of the Drama Centre London.
-He was a talented musician also, playing in a jazz ensemble with fellow drama student, Jon Lord, later of Deep Purple and Whitesnake.
-Lord said of him in a 1982 interview, "In my early days I had a band with a line up of piano, bass, drums, vibes, alto sax and clarinet so we were able to do some quite weird things.
-The alto sax player was Jack Shepherd who later turned to acting.
+He was a talented musician too, playing in a jazz ensemble with fellow drama student, Jon Lord, later of Deep Purple and Whitesnake.
+Lord said of him in a 1982 interview, "In my early days I had a band with a lineup of piano, bass, drums, vibes, alto sax and clarinet so we were able to do some quite weird things.
+The alto sax player was Jack Shepherd, who later turned to acting.
 For me he was one of the best alto players and he introduced me to Charles Mingus and that school."

-Shepherd married Judy Harland; they had two children together before divorcing.
-In 1975, he married Ann Scott, a television and film producer, with whom he had three further children, including Catherine Shepherd.